Adapting your home: managing cognitive impairment and behaviour that challenges

 People who display behaviours that are challenging may not have a good sleep pattern and therefore be awake and unsupervised during the night.
 The risks associated with this can be managed by promoting sleep and considering how to minimise risks.

 Understanding why someone does not sleep through the nights is difficult.
 Setting a bedtime routine which reduces time spent watching TV or using a phone or tablet is recommended.
-Having a relaxing bath may help some.
+Having a relaxing bath may help some people.
 Even if this type of routine on its own does not work, maintaining it alongside other measures is encouraged.
-In some cases prescription medications such as Melatonin work for some people.
+In some cases, prescription medications such as melatonin work for some people.

-Research has shown that for some white noise may assist with encouraging sleep patterns (Forquer & Johnson, 2005; Borkowski et. al., 2001).
+Research has shown that for some, white noise may assist with encouraging sleep patterns.
 Recordings or apps which play this sound are available.

-Preferably the room where a person sleeps should be used solely for this purpose.
+Preferably, the room where a person sleeps should be used solely for this purpose.
 Carrying out other activities, such as play or personal care for example, may lead to confusion and result in challenging behaviour disrupting a bedtime routine.
-Keeping a room clear of clutter or items such as toys helps with this - it may be that items are kept out of sight in cupboards or they may be best stored elsewhere.
+Keeping a room clear of clutter or items such as toys helps with this.
+It may be advised that items are kept out of sight in cupboards, or they may be best stored elsewhere.

 Nightlights may be needed for some, whilst others will need full darkness.
 Blackout film, blinds and curtains can be fitted, but if these are a hazard or frequently pulled down, windows fitted with internal blinds can help.
 The blinds are raised and lowered by a magnet which runs down the window frame.
-NB - if these are required, the window will not be able to be opened to allow for ventilation as this will let light in.
+Please note, if these are required, the window will not be able to be opened to allow for ventilation, as this will let light in.

 Where someone sleeps can have a great impact on how well they sleep.
-Placing a single bed against a wall rather than in the centre of a room is recommended (Mostafa, 2010) as this gives a sense of connection with the edge of the room.
-Some people may find the size of a double or king bed, or a bed with only the headboard against the wall disorientating, they may feel ‘marooned’.
-An enclosed space may support a good sleep pattern and so placing a bed in an alcove may provide the secure feeling needed to encourage sleep.
+Placing a single bed against a wall, rather than in the centre of a room may be advised, as this gives a sense of connection with the edge of the room.
+Some people may find the size of a double or king bed, or a bed with only the headboard against the wall disorientating, and they may feel ‘marooned’.
+An enclosed space may support a good sleep pattern and so by placing a bed in an alcove may provide the secure feeling needed to encourage sleep.

-If a person seeks out small enclosed spaces such as cupboards, wardrobes or smaller rooms in their home, this may indicate that the sense of being enclosed is important to them.
-Before investing in an expensive option, it may be worth trying some simple strategies - for example placing a pop-up tent where it can be easily used.
-Bed canopies suspended from the ceiling are a high street option - which may be a cost-effective solution - although these, along with tents, should not be used if there is a risk associated with unsupervised use.
+If a person seeks out small, enclosed spaces such as cupboards, wardrobes or smaller rooms in their home, this may indicate that the sense of being enclosed is important to them.
+Before investing in an expensive option, it may be worth trying some simple strategies.
+For example, placing a pop-up tent where it can be easily used.
+Bed canopies suspended from the ceiling are a high street option and may be a cost-effective solution.
+Although these, along with tents, should not be used if there is a risk associated with unsupervised use.

-If it seems that a person needs an enclosed space in which to sleep and the high street options are not suitable, then other options are available.
-These are expensive and seeking advice and assessment from an Occupational Therapist is strongly recommended to ensure that the correct choice is made and the risks of their use are considered.
+If it seems that a person needs an enclosed space in which to sleep, and the high street options are not suitable, then other options are available.
+These are expensive and seeking advice and assessment from an occupational therapist is strongly recommended to ensure that the correct choice is made, and the risks related to their use are considered.

 Cot beds